carlosdummy14/supplies/README.md

 ## TO DO

-- FULL CSS --- jeje
+- A lot of CSS

 #### Items